 In China, tickets for children are priced according to their height.

-2. Children between 1.2 meters and 1.5 meters (4.9 feet) are required to buy half-priced child ticket and the child will have his or her own seat.
+2. Children between 1.2 meters and 1.5 meters (4.9 feet) are required to buy half-priced child tickets and the child will have his or her own seat.
 Even if a kid shares a bunk with a parent, 50% of a hard/soft seat fare will also be charged.
-In case the child occupies a bunk alone, a full fare ticket for hard/soft sleeper should be purchased.
+In case the child occupies a bunk alone, a full-fare ticket for a hard/soft sleeper should be purchased.

-3. Children above 1.5 meters in height have to pay full fare.
+3. Children above 1.5 meters in height have to pay the full fare.

 Note: There are lines for measuring the height of children at train stations.
 A child's height is measured with shoes being removed.
 So it is possible that your child is asked to measure the height and fill price difference if his/her height is around 1.2 or 1.5 meters.

 Choose High-speed Trains